-There’s a smaller descendent of the tarpan called the konik, and apparently they are taking the Gheorghe Muresans of the herds to fuck a giant konik into existence that resembles it’s ceiling bumping ancestor.
+There’s a smaller descendant of the tarpan called the Konik, and apparently they are taking the Gheorghe Muresans of the herds to fuck a giant Konik into existence that resembles it’s ceiling bumping ancestor.
 That animal husbandry shit fascinates me.
 That and I really enjoy watching goats at zoos.

 In an interview you did with Nerdlocker, when asked about your success, you said, ‘ I’ve learned you can buffet your reputation and collectibility by making posters for successful bands.
 That about sums up the “secret”.
 I doubt I’d enjoy many plaudits if most of my work surrounded some unknown math rock band from Winnipeg.’

 This stuck with me.
 It’s a very humble response, but I’d say there’s more to your success than just working with popular bands.
 I’d like to think, or hope, that if you’d done something like your poster Spoon’s shows at Stubb’s or your Avett Brothers Tin Man design for a small, crappy band in the middle of nowhere that would have still found the success you have now.
 With work that strong, I can’t believe it would go unnoticed too long.